Money to be recovered from looters, says Fawad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Federal Information and Broadcasting Minister, Chaudhry Fawad Hussain, said the government will recover money from the looters.
+ISLAMABAD: Information and Broadcasting Minister Cha-udhry Fawad Hussain Monday said the government will recover money from looters.

-Talking to a delegation of journalists on Monday, hailing from Gilgit-Baltistan, Azad Jammu and Kashmir and Hazara here, the minister emphasised the government firmly believed in the fundamental right of the freedom of expression.
+Talking to a delegation of journalists, hailing from Gilgit-Baltistan, Azad Jammu and Kashmir and Hazara here, the minister emphasised that the government firmly believed in fundamental right of freedom of expression.

-ISLAMABAD: The Federal Information and Broadcasting Minister, Chaudhry Fawad Hussain, said the government will recover money from the looters.
+ISLAMABAD: Information and Broadcasting Minister Cha-udhry Fawad Hussain Monday said the government will recover money from looters.

-Talking to a delegation of journalists on Monday, hailing from Gilgit-Baltistan, Azad Jammu and Kashmir and Hazara here, the minister emphasised the government firmly believed in the fundamental right of the freedom of expression.
+Talking to a delegation of journalists, hailing from Gilgit-Baltistan, Azad Jammu and Kashmir and Hazara here, the minister emphasised that the government firmly believed in fundamental right of freedom of expression.

 Comments